Global. Provocative. Relevant.

 December 7-10, 2017 at 7:30 p.m.

 *Please note that December 7th is a preview performance.

 "Chang(e) alternates between reality and illusion, and its visual and aural environment is so alluring you want to bathe in it..." - The New York Times

 Korea-born, Beaverton-raised, NYC-based performing artist Soomi Kim and co-creator/director Suzi Takahashi examine the life and vision of Philadelphia-based performance artist and activist Kathy Change (formerly Kathleen Chang) in their visually and aurally sumptuous docudrama, the latest in their trilogy of theatre works based on under-recognized Asian American visionaries whose lives were cut short.

-LONGING LASTS LONGER
+(PAST) LONGING LASTS LONGER

 Conceived, Written, and Performed by Penny Arcade

 Designed and Directed by Steve Zehentner and Penny Arcade